nandinichourasia/LLM-Tokenizer-from-Scratch-in-Python/README.md

-# LLM-Tokenizer-from-Scratch-in-Python
-Building a tokenizer from scratch is a foundational step in developing a Large Language Model (LLM).
-# What Is a Tokenizer?
--A tokenizer converts raw text into smaller units called tokens, which are then mapped to numerical IDs.
-This process enables models to process and understand text data effectively.
 # How do we prepare input text for training LLMs?
 Step1- Splitting the text into individual word and subword.<br>
 Step2- Convert Tokens(Individual word) into Token IDs.<br>
 Step3- Encode token IDs into Vector Representations.

+# 📘 LLM Tokenizer from Scratch

+# What Is a Tokenizer?
+-A tokenizer converts raw text into smaller units called tokens, which are then mapped to numerical IDs.
+This process enables models to process and understand text data effectively.
+A simple Python implementation of a Large Language Model (LLM) tokenizer built from scratch.
+This project is intended for learning purposes and demonstrates how tokenization works under the hood in modern NLP systems like BERT and GPT.

+# 🚀 Features
+Custom vocabulary building.<br>
+Basic tokenization (character/word/byte pair encoding — depending on what you implemented).<br Encoding text to tokens.<br>
+Decoding tokens back to text.<br>
+Minimal and educational Python code.